• Home

 Bringing it together

 When we started building integrations seventeen years ago, we were focused on pulling data from external databases using SQL.
 Very quickly, it became apparent that this approach was severely limited.
-To address this, our engineering team focused on building a framework that now allows us to work with a wide variety of API/SDKs in a consistent manner.
+To address this, our engineering team focused on building a framework for data import and export which we call the XPressEntry DataManager.
+This framework can support a wide range of integration methods in a consistent manner.
+These support any flavor of APIs, SDKs, database connections using SQL, or combination thereof.
+It can even multiple integrations simultaneously.

 Building Faster, Smarter, Better with AI

-Our engineer locally trained the AI engine on our local code to understand how we built our DataManagers, our code structure, and mapping information from the PACS naming conventions to XPressEntry conventions.
-After this, he then created an AI pipeline to build the integration with no additional information.
+For our latest DataManager integration, we tried something new using Artificial Intelligence.
+For this project, our engineers locally trained the AI engine on our local code to understand how we built our DataManagers and our code structure.
+We then provided this engine the PDF of the PACS integration documentation along with a mapping of information from the PACS naming conventions to XPressEntry conventions (eg. badges → cards).
+After this, we directed an AI pipeline to build the integration.

 The result of this was pretty impressive.
 With no additional prompting, the AI engine created a project with more than 1000 lines of code.
-AI handled the heavy lifting of API documentation parsing and code generation including:
+AI correctly handled the heavy lifting of API documentation parsing and code generation including:

-- Building the entire PACS DataManager project
+• Building the entire PACS DataManager project

-- Creating a setup project and installer for the PACS DataManager
+• Creating a setup project and installer for the PACS DataManager

 This generated project presented a few issues including:

-- Missing Imports: Needed to be added
+• Missing Imports: Needed to be added

-- Hallucination: Imagined functions for data not provided by API
+• Hallucination: Imagined functions for data not provided by API

 So if you have a handheld badge or biometric project needed for a client with a new access control system, BRING IT ON!
 We are ready to help you.